 Compromise That Works for You

 Part of being a car owner is making difficult decisions.
-Depending on how much money you have, this doesn’t necessarily mean trading your car in for a better model.
+Depending on how much money you have, this doesn’t necessarily mean trading your car in for a better model especially if you only need to fix bumper scuffs and dents at axioma.
 You may be pushed to replace it with an older model, or even have to decide whether or not it makes sense to ditch the car entirely in favor of using public transportation, especially if you live in a well-connected city such as Boston or New York.

 Another option is to have a better car in mind but save money until this decision is right for you.
 It’s worth thinking long and hard about this before you make a final decision.